amicuchu/NintendoClientsWiki/PIA-Protocol.md

 *Switch (5.18):*

-Fields that are not present are copied from the previous packet.
+Fields that are not present are copied from the previous payload.

 | Type | Description |
 | --- | --- |